 Develop your own imagination and writing craft, and explore major texts and movements in English literature as well as reading and working with contemporary writers.
 This dynamic English and Creative Writing degree combines intensive study of creative and professional writing with a range of complementary modules that explore English literature, English language, and TESOL (Teaching English to Speakers of Other Languages).
+As an English student at USW, you’ll be taught by academics who are prize-winning poets, novelists and story writers.
 You can choose to study the whole range or focus your degree on Creative Writing and just one or two other areas.

 The English and Creative Writing team also has long established links with Literature Wales, the national literature and promotion agency for writers in Wales.
 With their help we have been proud to welcome several major visiting writers, including Simon Armitage, Benjamin Zephaniah, Gillian Clarke, Les Murray, Dannie Abse, Andrew Motion, Wendy Cope, and the first National Poet of Wales, Gwyneth Lewis.